lammps/lammps/doc/src/fix_colvars.rst

 ----------

 The only required argument to the fix is the name of the Colvars configuration file.
 The contents of this file are independent from the MD engine in which the Colvars library has been integrated, save for the units that are specific to each engine.
-In LAMMPS, the units used by Colvars are consistent with those specificed by the :doc:`units <units>` command.
+In LAMMPS, the units used by Colvars are consistent with those specified by the :doc:`units <units>` command.

 .. versionadded:: Colvars_2023-06-04 The special value "*none*"
                   (lowercase) initializes an empty Colvars module, which